JackyChung2003/CAT201-Assignment-1/README.md

 # Commit the staged changes
 git commit -m "Your commit message here"

+# Push the code
+git push

 # Merge branches (Ensure you only merge your branch into 'testing' to avoid issues)
 git checkout testing
 git merge branch-name
 ```

 ## Step 3

+Explore what is Linux Apache webserver :D